ulvglzd/ulvglzd/README.md

 ### 👨‍💻 About Me
-I'm a passionate Java developer with over 4 years of experience in drilling engineering and team leading roles.
-Driven by a desire to explore new horizons, I recently made a career switch and quit my job to dive into the world of software development.
+I'm a self-taught Java developer who embarked on an exciting journey by switching careers to dive into the world of software development.
+With a strong passion for programming, I recently made a career switch and quit my job to dive into the world of software development.
+I have over 4 years of experience in drilling engineering and team leading roles.
 I'm excited to leverage my analytical skills and problem-solving mindset to create innovative solutions in the tech industry.

 <pre>
 📚 I have a BSc and MSc in Engineering from Heriot-Watt University and Baku Higher Oil School